Master of Arts in Conflict Analysis and Dispute Resolution

 At SU, you will receive a learning experience unlike any program of its kind.
 Here, you will find:

 - An experiential learning model.
 The program is closely integrated with the Bosserman Center for Conflict Resolution, which functions as a “teaching hospital.”
 The center offers extensive opportunities for students to get involved in both research and practice.
-The academic and clinical faculty work closely with students, ensuring that each students gain valuable hands-on experience in the field, specifically tailored to their individual career goals.
+The academic and clinical faculty work closely with students, ensuring that each student gains valuable hands-on experience in the field, specifically tailored to their individual career goals.

 - A balanced curriculum.
 The curriculum mixes strong practice skills with theory knowledge, providing a well-rounded education that allows students to apply theory in the real world.
 The curriculum also includes a strong emphasis on research skills for those students planning to continue their post-graduate study.